Pine Forest Association Architectural Guidelines and

 Application Procedures and Architecture Committee Actions

-The AC conducts its business via email, conference call or in-person meetings as needed.
+• The AC conducts its business via email, conference call or in-person meetings as needed.
 There are no scheduled meetings.

 • Construction begun prior to AC approval may be abated at any time by legal proceedings instituted by the Pine Forest Board of Directors.

-Requestors disagreeing with an AC action can appeal the decision to the Pine Forest Board of Directors.
+• Requestors disagreeing with an AC action can appeal the decision to the Pine Forest Board of Directors.
 In such a case the Board will communicate its decision to the AC for its records.

-To submit approval form
+To submit approval form:

-To pay fees
+To pay fees: